Peter Thomas and Fred Thomas released their father-son “Duo” record in 2015, to celebrate Peter’s 70th birthday.

 thememoryband.bandcamp.com

 Born into the great line of Kouyate Griots in southern Senegal, Kadialy plays original songs inspired by his traditional repertoire.
-Old friends, Kadialy and Fred have been playing together for over 10 years.
+Kadialy and Fred have been playing together for over 15 years, with Kadialy on kora and vocals, and Fred on double bass.

-“Senegalese kora virtuoso/singer Kadialy Kouyate showcases his fleet-fingered skills on this mesmerising instrument, complementing it with his hauntingly, darkly beautiful voice, to create a Toumani Diabate-meets-Youssou N’Dour sound.” – Time Out
+“Senegalese kora virtuoso/singer Kadialy Kouyate showcases his fleet-fingered skills on this mesmerising instrument, complementing it with his hauntingly, darkly beautiful voice, to create a Toumani Diabate-meets-Youssou N’Dour sound.”
+Time Out

 El Ultimo Tango is a quintet created by Eduardo Vassallo, Principal Cello of the City of Birmingham Symphony Orchestra, in 2002.
 The ensemble consists of flute, sax, cello, bass and piano and it specializes on Argentinian music with particular emphasis on the music of Astor Piazzolla.
 Fred Thomas was pianist from its formation in 2001 until 2007.